sor8sh/SPEQ/README.md

-# DeSQ: Deep Spectrum Qualification
+# SPEQ: Spectrum Quality

 High-Throughput Quality Assessment of Peptide Tandem Mass Spectra

 ---

-This is the source code for the first version of DeSQ.
+This is the source code for the first version of SPEQ.
-To run the program, run the `desq.py` python file with python3.
+To run the program, run the `speq.py` python file with python3.

 ### MS input data:
 * The MS input data should be in MGF format.